pekrau/CouchDB2/README.md

 ```python
 db.put(doc)
 ```
 Insert or update the document.

-If the document is already in the database, the `_rev` item must be present in the document.
+If the document is already in the database, the `_rev` item must be present in the document, and it will be updated.

 If the document does not contain an item `_id`, it is added having a UUID4 value.
-The `_rev` item is added or updated.
+The `_rev` item is also added.

 ### delete
 ```python